ksqlDB is a database purpose-built to help developers

 New Features for ksqlDB in Confluent Cloud

 Limitations for ksqlDB in Confluent Cloud

 - Currently, user-defined functions (UDFs, UDAFs, and UDTFs) aren’t supported.

 - You can have a maximum of three ksqlDB applications.
+For more information,

 - Pull queries are in preview.
-For more information, see Pull queries preview.

-- Connect integration isn’t supported.
+- SQL-based Connect integration isn’t supported.